Itsfoss0/alx-higher_level_programming/0x04-python-more_data_structures/practice/README.md

 <summary>Map exercises</summary>
 1. Write a map function that adds plus 5 to each item in the list.
 2. Write a map function that returns the squares of the items in the list.
+3. Write a map function that adds "Hello, " in front of each item in the list.
 </details>